TechRadar Verdict

 Honor MagicBook Art 14: Design & build

 With our matte-like Emerald Green review unit, the MagicBook Art 14 instantly catches the eye.
 As is common with premium laptops of this type, a magnesium alloy has been used for the casing, which further enhances the premium feel as well as helps to keep the laptop ultralight at just 1.03kg; this is matched by a slimline profile of 11.5mm instantly making it one of the best ultrabooks if you intend to cart the device across multiple locations.
-The slim line design means that it will easily fit most laptop and camera bags with the materials offering the robust build that should give you confidence that it will survive a knock or two.
-Ultimately, the overall build quality feels solid while keeping the design sleek and modern.
+The slim line design means that it will easily fit most laptop and camera bags, with the materials used for the outer casing offering a robust build that should give you confidence that it will survive a knock or two.
+Ultimately, the overall build quality feels solid while keeping the design stylish, sleek and modern.

-Opening the lid of the laptop reveals the impressive 14.6-inch OLED display, which offers a 97% screen-to-body ratio alongside ultra-thin bezels, which again add to the machine's aesthetics and premium look and feel.
-While the screen is touch-sensitive, it only supports 10-point multitouch, allowing for more interactive use.
-However, it should be noted that, unlike other creative laptops, it isn't positioned as a 2-in-1 or tablet-replacement device.
+Popping the lid open and it reveals the impressive 14.6-inch OLED display, with a 97% screen-to-body ratio alongside ultra-thin bezels, which again add to the machine's stylish looks and premium feel.
+While this screen is touch-sensitive, it only supports 10-point multitouch.
+This essentially enables more interactive use of the monitor, enabling you to touch and navigate applications directly on the screen.
+However, it should be noted that, unlike other creative laptops, it isn't positioned as a 2-in-1 or tablet replacement, which is no bad thing.

-Despite being ultra-thin, the laptop includes a good selection of ports, including Thunderbolt 4, USB-C, USB-A, and HDMI 2.1 for versatile connectivity.
+Despite being ultra-thin, the laptop includes a good selection of ports, including Thunderbolt 4, USB-C, USB-A, and HDMI 2.1 giving you plenty of connectivity options.

-While most of the laptop follows what you expect from this level of machine, there are a couple of features that do mark it out.
-One such item is the removable AI magnetic camera, which pops out from the side when needed.
+While most of the laptop follows what you expect from this level of machine, there are a couple of features that do make it stand out.
+One of these features is the removable AI magnetic camera, which pops out from the side when needed.
 This design offers flexibility for video calls and privacy, enabling you to completely remove the camera so you can be sure it's completely switched off when not needed.

 Overall, the MagicBook Art 14 is a beautifully designed machine with striking aesthetics, perfectly complimented by the stunning emerald green finish and ample power and functionality that will appeal to creative and business users.